davidjb/collective.sortmyfolder/README.rst

 Alternative products
 ====================

-On pypi there is a newer product that upgrades base folder_contents view with more functions (like different sorting methods, multiple upload or shift-click selection): `pypi.python.org/pypi/wildcard.foldercontents <http://pypi.python.org/pypi/wildcard.foldercontents>`_
+On pypi there is a newer product that upgrades base folder_contents view with more features (like different sorting methods, multiple upload or shift-click selection): `pypi.python.org/pypi/wildcard.foldercontents <http://pypi.python.org/pypi/wildcard.foldercontents>`_

 Dependencies